sbccalpoly

 Comments from Jonathan Reich

-Materials for the second meeting on February 6 2009
+Materials for the second meeting on February 6 2009--Deep Economy by Bill McKibben

 Follow-up comments on the discussion and conclusions (February14)